 What Is The Dressage Pyramid of Training

-Gain an understanding of the dressage pyramid of training is and where it originated from.
-Plus insight on how to train each level of the scale of training.
+Gain an understanding of the Dressage Pyramid of Training and where it originated.
+Plus, insight on how to train each level of the training scale.

-The Dressage Pyramid Of Training or Scale Of Training is a term you will hear a lot within the world of dressage.
-It was developed from the German cavalry, “Heeresdienstvorschrift H.Dv.
-1912,1937,” and the term “Skala der Ausbildung” (literally translated “Training Scale”) started being used in the 1950s.
+The Dressage Pyramid of Training or Scale of Training is a term you will often hear in the dressage world.
+It was developed from the German cavalry’s “Heeresdienstvorschrift H.Dv.
+1912, 1937,” and the term “Skala der Ausbildung” (literally translated as “Training Scale”) started being used in the 1950s.

 The manual outlined the principles and goals for the training of a horse.
-It provided a detailed training plan as guiding rules for the training of a military horse that is still used today around the world by riders, coaches and as part of the judging foundation of dressage competitions we know today and commonly referred to as the German Training Scale.
+It provided a detailed training plan as guiding rules for training a military horse that is still used worldwide by riders and coaches.
+Also, as part of the judging foundation of dressage competitions, we know today and commonly referred to as the German Training Scale.

 Dressage Pyramid Of Training

 The H.Dv. defined the training steps as follows:

 • accustoming the horse to the rider’s weight

 • development of thrust and development of the gaits, contact